The Leadership Team

 Jeanette Brinster is the managing attorney at the Northwest Defenders Division, where she has worked since 1993.
 As managing attorney, she oversees and manages a staff of about 60, monitoring caseloads, providing case strategy review, covering court hearings and calendars, when needed, recommending individuals for promotion and handling a wide array of office needs.
 Jeanette received her law degree from Golden Gate University Law School.

-As chief of operations, Gwen Clemens oversees the Department's finance division and works with others in King County to ensure DPD employees have the resources, technology and technical support they need to provide strong public defense.
+As director of administrative services and operations, Gwen Clemens oversees the Department's finance division and works with others in King County to ensure DPD employees have the resources, technology and technical support they need to provide strong public defense.
 She also represents the department at various county operational meetings and acts as the liaison to the Public Defense Advisory Board.
 She holds a master's degree in public administration from the University of Washington's Evans School of Public Policy and has spent most of her career working in government.

-Anita Khandelwal, Policy Director
+Anita Khandelwal, Director of Law and Policy